kasir-barati/my-python-journey/01-intro/README.md

 # IDE -- VSCode

 There might be others who use things like [PyCharm](https://www.jetbrains.com/pycharm/), [Intellij IDEA](https://www.jetbrains.com/idea/).
+BTW Python wiki also has somethings to say about this.
+So if you're interested in their recommendations please read [this](https://wiki.python.org/moin/IntegratedDevelopmentEnvironments).

 > [!NOTE]
 >